ClimatologyLab/TerraClimatev1.1/README.md

 - **lonlatel.mat** — Longitude and latitude grid information for all TerraClimate points

-- **worldclimsoil2.mat** — Representative soil properties used for hydrologic modeling (e.g., field capacity, wilting point), derived from WorldClim and FAO data
+- **worldclimsoil2.mat** — Representative soil properties used for hydrologic modeling (e.g., field capacity, wilting point), derived from WorldClim and FAO data.
+This file is not provided here.
   - https://hess.copernicus.org/articles/20/1459/2016/hess-20-1459-2016.pdf

 - **annual_co2.mat** — Annual global CO₂ concentration time series for PET and drought modeling